pitt-crc/user-manual/docs/getting-started/access_avd.md

   - toc
 ---

-# Access CRC Using Azure Virtual Desktop (AVD)
+# Access CRCD Using Azure Virtual Desktop (AVD)

-If for whatever reason you are unable to get VPN to work, you can try accessng CRC through AVD.
+If for whatever reason you are unable to get VPN to work, you can try accessng CRCD through AVD.
 The AVD is a cloud-based Windows instance with direct access to PittNet.

 A schematic of the process is depicted below.